innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 First, note that using Viterbi decoding on logits has nothing to do with CRF.
 Here, the purpose of Viterbi is just to enforce the transition constraints (note that there are no transition weights per se).

-If I slap a top CRF layer on top of the neral net, will it help me to avoid invalid labels?
+If I slap a top CRF layer on top of the neral net and train, will it help me to avoid invalid labels?
 It depends.

 There is CRF and there is CRF.
 Some define top CRF layer in a way that only valid transitions are considered (e.g. [AllenNLP][]).
 Others allow all transitions, relying on training to form transition weights that discourage bad ones (e.g. [Jie et al]()).
 The latter does NOT guarantee that output sequence will be legal.
 Thus, latter will require "fixing".
 From my "purist" view, AllenNLP approach is cleaner.

-## Side Note 2: Comparing F1 with other results in the literature
+## Comparing F1 with other results in the literature
 At least for CoNLL2003 English NER task, comparison of reported F1 scores should be taken with caution.
 There is no way to say which F1 is better unless both are computed using the same rules.

 But how do I know how the reported F1 scores were computed?
 Luckily some researches provide code that we can check.